conorbmurphy/galvanizereference/README.md

   * dict['first'];
   * dict.keys(); dict.values();
   * dict['newkey'] = 'value'
+  * defaultdict (from collections) can be used to avoid key errors
 * `set`: mutable, uses append, also uses hashing.
 Sets are like dict's without values (similar to a mathematical set).

 ### Built-in Functions ###